saltyorg/docs/docs/advanced/themepark.md

 Saltbox can apply themes from [ThemePark](https://docs.theme-park.dev/theme-options/) to supported applications through the inventory.
 Applications that can support `cont-init.d` scripts will utilize scripts that modify the CSS within the source files.
 Support is also available for additional apps via the [Traefik Plugin](https://github.com/packruler/traefik-themepark) which performs CSS replacement at the reverse proxy (rather than application) level.

-Plugin note: You must run `sb install traefik` once after setting `global_themepark_plugin_enabled: "true"` in order to provision the theme middlewares.
+Plugin note: You must run `sb install traefik` once after setting `global_themepark_plugin_enabled: true` in order to provision the theme middlewares.

 For example: